 2. Palm Nail Gun

 These are small nail guns that can fit on your palm.
-As one would expect, these are used for smaller building projects for nails of around 1.5 inches size.
+As you would expect, these are used for smaller building projects for nails of around 1.5 inches size.

-You may also consider getting a compressor with a larger tank capacity depending on your work.
+You might also consider getting a compressor with a larger tank capacity depending on your work.

 3. Flooring Nail Gun